-BUDGET JUSTIFICATION
+BUDGET JUSTIFICATION – project 3 – biomarkers of human epileptogenesis after traumatic brain injury

 Personnel:

 Paul Vespa will serve as Principal Investigator at 2.4 calendar months in Yrs 1 and 2, 0.9 calendar months in Yr 3, and 2.4 calendar months in Yrs 4 and 5, to oversee all development work associated with Project 3 at the UCLA campus, serve on the principal management team for all Projects, coordinate with all collaborating institutions for this Project, evaluate EEG records, and supervise all clinical activities in the intensive care setting at UCLA.
 Dr. Vespa’s employment reflects anticipated workload changes, wherein time in earlier years must be devoted to programmatic flow and optimization, while later years will require added effort for analyses, interpretations, and preparations for presentations and manuscripts.
 Benefits are calculated at 28% of base salary.